geebioso/VDGLM/README.md

     * `stats`: functions for computing statistics
     * `batchmode`: functions for fitting models in batch mode
     * `utils`: utility functions
     * `HPC_scripts`: scripts for running jobs on the HPC (these must be located on the HPC)

 I would recommend running code on a desktop machine to save the hassle of sending code to and from the HPC and compiling MATLAB code.

 **Important**: you will have to make several changes to get this code to run on your machine.
-You will have to edit the file `set_analysis_options.m` to set the paths to the data and the design files.
+You will have to edit the file `batchmode/set_analysis_options.m` to set the paths to the data and the design files.
+You will have to modify the function `batchmode/set_results_directory.m` to set the result directory path.
+You can supply an option that will automatically create the required subdirectories.

 The key files for running the analysis on your own machine are:

 `batchmode/run_subjects_in_parallel.m`: This function is used to set up and run all the analyses you would like to run.
 There are options provided in the